VerisimilitudeX/LogVision/README.md

-# LogVision for NovaSeq 6000
+# IlluminaLogVision for NovaSeq 6000
 > Effective management of Illumina NovaSeq 6000 workflows requires real-time insights into server logs, including activity, performance, and potential issues.
 This software parses and analyzes BaseSpace Sequence Hub and bcl2fastq logs to optimize epigenomic data pipelines.

 ## Mechanisms